 2013-2014 - Linda T. Elkins-Tanton (1) Five great mysteries from the first 10 Myr of the solar system and (2) Volcanoes and the Great Dying: The end-Permian extinction; Nita Sahai (1) Silicate Mineral Implants Direct Stem Cells to Promote New Bone Formation and (2) Did Mineral Surface Chemistry Drive Evolution of Bacterial Extracellular Polymeric Substances?; Richard Wirth (1) Nanoinclusions in minerals and rocks: small particles tell big stories and (2) FIB-TEM: Exploring Earth Materials with ions and electrons

-2012-2013 - Julia A. Baldwin (1) Metamorphic phase diagrams and geochronology: You can’t have one without the other and (2) When the continental crust gets really hot: the petrology of ultrahigh temperature metamorphism; Matthew J. Kohn (1) How to become a fossil: a geochemist's guide and (2) Making the Himalaya: oozing, squashing or sliding?; Hans-Peter Schertl (1) A time machine for rocks: Cathodoluminescence microscopy of metamorphic and magmatic minerals and (2) How do mountains form?
+2012-2013 - Julia A. Baldwin (1) Metamorphic phase diagrams and geochronology: You can’t have one without the other and (2) When the continental crust gets really hot: the petrology of ultrahigh temperature metamorphism; Matthew J. Kohn (1) How to become a fossil: a geochemist's guide and (2) Making the Himalaya: oozing, squashing or sliding? (posted on Youtube); Hans-Peter Schertl (1) A time machine for rocks: Cathodoluminescence microscopy of metamorphic and magmatic minerals and (2) How do mountains form?
 The critical evidence from small-scale petrological observation

 2011-2012 - Ethan F. Baxter (1) Making a long Story Short: Evidence for Brief Pulses of Metamorphism, (2) Garnet: Tree Rings of Crustal Evolution, and (3) Multiple Paths, Multiple Sinks: The Untold Story of Noble Gas Thermochronology; Sumit Chakraborty (1) How long do geological processes last? -The long and the short of it and (2) What does the hop of an atom tell us about the motion of tectonic plates?; Nancy Ross (1) Crystal Chemistry in the 21st Century and (2) Exploring Hydrogen Environments in Minerals with Neutrons